SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/cinco-cloud-archetype/README.md

 <h2>CINCO CLOUD - ARCHETYPE</h2>

+</div>

+## Contents

 This project represents an archetypical theia-editor for a cinco-cloud product.

-</div>
+## Documentation

+Indepth Documentation is under construction and will be found as part of our [website](https://scce.gitlab.io/cinco-cloud/).

-## Structure
+### Structure

 - `vscode-extensions` contains all extensions, that can be developed within vscode.
 They are used inside the theia editor by installing the packaged *.vsix into the `editor/browser-app/plugins`-folder.
 - `editor` contains a eclipse theia-editor-project with all needed theia-extensions and files
 - `cinco-ls` contains the language-server project for the Cinco-DSLs (CPD, MGL, Style)

-## Getting started
+### Getting started

 USE THESE SCRIPTS ONLY FOR DEVELOPMENT PURPOSE!